richardhenyash/balloon-pop-maths/README.md

 can be incorporated into the site in the initial development phase.

 #### Functional Requirements ####
-* The user would like to view a portfolio of the artist's work.
-* The user requires contact information to enable them to contact the artist.
 * The User would like to be able to select different maths games to play.
 * The user would like to be able to select different options within each maths game - e.g. 2x, 5x and 10x tables within the multiplication game, or addition of numbers up to 20 in the addition game.